Botspot/pi-apps/README.md

 On day one, he will try to install a few familiar Windows apps.
 He searches the web and finds a **bad tutorial**.
 The tutorial says to install an x86 deb file on your PC.
 Well that didn't work on the Pi!
 So he searches again.
 This time he finds an **outdated tutorial** (from RPi's Wheezy days) on **some random dude's blog**.
 The procedure **destroys his OS**.
 Now this guy has to re-flash his SD card. **What a hassle.** :(
 This happens to hundreds of beginner users every day of the year.
-It's about time: someone needs to **make a collection bash scripts that install apps with a click of a button**.
+It's about time: someone needs to **make a collection of bash scripts that install apps with a click of a button**.
 Pi-Apps is here to help.

 ## What do others say about Pi-Apps?
 > "It's an awesome Raspberry Pi app store and it works really well and there's lots of great stuff in here and it's super easy to install.